Franz Boas: Orthogenetic versus Darwinian evolution

+Clash With Maurice Fishberg, Joseph Jacobs and Ellsworth Huntington

+During Maurice Fishberg's time as a medical examiner he recorded skull and nose measurements of Jewish immigrants through which he originally asserted a genetic difference between Jews and non-Jews to describe them as another race along with Joseph Jacobs.
+However his theories were largely discredited by Franz Boas through the application of the scientific method.
+Opposed to the narrow or vertically arranged studies which Maurice Fishberg conducted which completely ignored the Jewish ethnicity i.e. culture, religion, and even family in the case of adoptions Franz Boas looked at all of those factors as well as across multiple generations and in multiple geographic locations to determine there to be no discernable genetic difference between Jews and non-Jews.
+This combined with the growth of what Max J. Kholer called Hitlerism or later Nazism in Germany resulted in a national summit where Franz Boas who had legally and scientifically been determined to be the factually correct opinion on the genetics of the Jewish people presided as guest of honor as Maurice Fishberg along with Ellsworth Huntington discredited their prior works before The Judaens and the Jewish Academy of Sciences on March 4, 1934, to emphatically state that there is no genetic difference between Jew and non-Jew nor any superior race.
+Later this discussion was distributed by Congregation B'nai B'rith in Cincinnati, Ohio.

 Early career: museum studies

 In the late 19th century anthropology in the United States was dominated by the Bureau of American Ethnology, directed by John Wesley Powell, a geologist who favored Lewis Henry Morgan's theory of cultural evolution.
 The BAE was housed at the Smithsonian Institution in Washington, and the Smithsonian's curator for ethnology, Otis T. Mason, shared Powell's commitment to cultural evolution.
-(The Peabody Museum at Harvard University was an important, though lesser, center of anthropological research).
+(The Peabody Museum at Harvard University was an important, though lesser, center of anthropological research.)

 It was while working on museum collections and exhibitions that Boas formulated his basic approach to culture, which led him to break with museums and seek to establish anthropology as an academic discipline.

 During this period Boas made five more trips to the Pacific Northwest.
 His continuing field research led him to think of culture as a local context for human action.
 His emphasis on local context and history led him to oppose the dominant model at the time, cultural evolution.